wp-plugins/ik-facebook/readme.txt

 No worries!
 Did you include any non-integer characters?
 Be sure the width is just something like "250" (ignore the quotes) - you don't need to include "px".

+= Other people's posts are showing up on my wall!
+How do I stop it? =

+Visit our website to find out about premium options that are availablw: http://illuminatikarate.com/ik-facebook-plugin/

 == Screenshots ==

 1. This is the Settings page.

 == Changelog ==

+= 1.3.1 =
+* Readme Update

 = 1.3 =
 * Feature: Introduces support for IK Facebook Pro, a premium enhancement plugin that provides additional useful features.